-From simple weights and yoga mats to high end cardio machines, there are many ways to stay in shape without stepping foot in a gym.
+From simple weights and yoga mats to high end cardio machines, there are many ways to stay in shape without setting foot in a gym.

 To help you get started, we selected our favorite pieces of home gym equipment to fit a variety of fitness needs and budgets.

-All of the products on this list were selected using the following criteria:
+All the products on this list were selected using the following criteria:

-- Materials.
-From kettlebells to cardio machines, we included products that are stable, reliable, and overall well made.
+- Materials: From kettlebells to cardio machines, we included products that are stable, reliable, and well made overall.

-- Customer reviews.
-All of the products below have mostly positive customer reviews.
+- Customer reviews: All the products below have mostly positive customer reviews.

 Best workout mat

-While there’s an abundant number of options to choose from, the Gaiam Premium Extra-Thick Yoga Mat is one of the best, as it’s affordable, available in a variety of colors and styles, and easy to clean.
+While there’s an abundance of options to choose from, the Gaiam Premium Extra-Thick Yoga Mat is one of the best because it’s affordable, available in a variety of colors and styles, and easy to clean.

-What’s more, the mat weighs just 3 pounds (1.4 kg) and is extra-thick, with 6 mm of padding to keep you comfortable on almost any surface.
+What’s more, the mat weighs just 3 pounds (lb) (1.4 kilograms [kg]) and is extra thick, with 6 millimeters of padding to keep you comfortable on almost any surface.

 Best resistance bands